 Yet as 4G was replacing 3G a few years later, the Chinese mobile phone market saw a reconfiguration: Nokia, TCL, Bird, HTC, Samsung and even Apple, which used to stand at the core of the mobile market in China, were overtaken by companies and brands formerly on the edge.

 These companies include Huawei, which combined a high-end device with independent chip R&D to shed its former image as just a B2B company; Honor, a Huawei brand focusing on young people; and OPPO and vivo, which used their intimate knowledge of the Chinese market to build solid distribution channels outside of urban areas, including small towns and villages.
 In comparison, Apple and Samsung stayed safely in the centre.

-The result: By the third quarter of 2019, the China smartphone share of Huawei (including its Honor brand) was 40 per cent, followed by vivo (19 per cent), Oppo (18 per cent) and Xiaomi (8 per cent), compared to 8 per cent for Apple and 6 per cent for “others”, according to research firm Counterpoint.
-(In the first quarter of 2014, Samsung had a 20 per cent market share, Apple had 9 per cent, and Huawei lagged well behind at 8 per cent, according to Statistica.)
+The result: By the third quarter of 2019, the China smartphone share of Huawei (including its Honor brand) was 40%, followed by vivo (19%), OPPO (18%) and Xiaomi (8%), compared to 8% for Apple and 6% for “others”, according to research firm Counterpoint.
+(In the first quarter of 2014, Samsung had a 20% market share, Apple had 9%, and Huawei lagged well behind at 8%, according to Statistica.)

 So what are some of the lessons in this market transformation in a very short period of time?
 There are a couple of major ones that come to mind:

 - Large companies often underestimate the risk of having their business taken from them, and are wary of failure.
 But an essential part of strategic management in a multi-divisional firm is to assess how many bets and failures can be carried in order to be agile but not foolhardy.
 Arrogance and hubris of big companies may be part of the explanation, in addition to the caution of having a lot to lose if they give up the centre too early.